MerianBerry/stormground/manual.md

 The "virtual display" is a term describing the display that your Lua code is drawing to, not the physical display of your computer.
 This virtual display sits inside of the Stormground window, and has the resolution defined in your project settings.

 Note that the coordinate system of Stormground originates in the bottom left corner of the virtual display, with positive Y going up, and positive X going right.

+Stormground uses a "virtual cursor" method for cursor usage.
+Stormground will NEVER move the system cursor, but the user script is able to move the virtual cursor.
+If the current input method for Stormground is a gamepad, the virtual cursor will not be bound to the system cursor until the input method is deemed to be mouse and keyboard again.

+`stormground.getCursor`'s location in the virtual display is based off of the virtual cursor, instead of the system cursor.

 ## Command line options